hazelcast/hazelcast-jet-code-samples/tensorflow/README.md

 and save it.
 The result of the training is in the [`data/model`](data/model) subdirectory.

+The input of the model is a the text of a review, the output is probability of the review being positive or negative, a number in range of 0..1.
+The words in the input are encoded using the word index.

 You can run the in-process classification using the following command:

 ```